VCGI/standards-and-guidelines-dev/parcels/Act68-2024-Parcels-VCGI.md

 ## Appendix 2: Support Digital Parcel Maintenance and Submittal to the State of Vermont Considerations

-### A2.1 Shared Responsibility Model
+### A2.1 Current Shared Responsibility Model (Town Maintenance)
 The success of the Parcel Program as a voluntary-based initiative is due to the collaboration between municipalities, state government, and mapping vendors in the private sector.
-This "Shared Responsibility" model relies on all collaborators contributing resources to maintain statewide parcel data.
+This "Shared Responsibility" model relies on all parties contributing resources to maintain statewide parcel data.

 ![image](https://github.com/user-attachments/assets/57368cfe-eb6c-47b7-99ad-66c17cb00e3d)

 This graphic representation of the Shared Responsibility model identifies one attribute: a municipality's ability to preform parcel geometry updates by contracting with a mapping vendor or doing updates internally.
 Municipalities unable to preform parcel geometry updates currently receive irregular updates by VCGI as land surveys that can be used to update a municipality's parcel geometry are submitted to the [Vermont Land Survey Library](https://landsurvey.vermont.gov/).
-The limitations of this model are now apparent after five years of operation (2020 - 2024).
+While successful, the limitations of this model are now apparent after five years of operation (2020-2024).

-### A2.2 Funding during the Parcel Project
+### A2.2 Funding During the Parcel Project (2017-2019)
-The Parcel  Project (2017-2019) leveraged both state and federal funds with 80 percent coming from the Federal Highway Administration and the remaining 20 percent from several state agencies and departments.
+The Statewide Property Parcel Mapping Project leveraged both state and federal funds with 80 percent coming from the Federal Highway Administration and the remaining 20 percent from several state agencies and departments.
 The Vermont Agency of Transportation contracted with several mapping vendor to update or create digital parcel data for each Vermont municipality over a three-year period.
 Each mapping vendor was assigned to a municipality through a competitive bid process.

 The average cost per parcel for the 67 municipalities completed during the first year of the Parcel Project in 2017 (excluding unincorporated towns and gores) was $6.85 which is slightly more than the national average of $5.20 reported 10 years prior by the National Research Council in *National Land Parcel Data: A Vision for the Future* (2007).
 The cost per parcel for municipalities completed during the first year of the Parcel Project (excluding unincorporated towns and gores) is depicted below.